shivam212/shivam212.github.io/index.md

-I started coding in **Java** as it was part of my school curriculum, I learnt **C** as part of the College Curriculum in the first Semester.After that I learnt **C++** and did a bit of Competitive Programming.I learnt **Python** after that, and now have been mostly coding using Python.Also know a bit of **R** which I am learning for Data Science.
+I started coding in **Java** as it was part of my school curriculum, I learnt **C** as part of the College Curriculum in the first Semester.After that I learnt **C++** and did a bit of Competitive Programming.I learnt **Python** after that, and now have been mostly coding using Python.I also know  **R** which I am learning for Data Science, Also a Kaggler.

 1. C++
 2. C